Shower door frames made from stainless steel, aluminum, brass, or any other metal are strong and durable, but they are

-Remember to keep the room well-ventilated, so that the indoor air does not become polluted with chemical residue from the paint itself.
+Whatever color you pick, remember to keep the room well-ventilated so that the indoor air does not become polluted with chemical residue from the paint itself.

 Once the paint fully dries, it will be safe to enter the bathroom again.

-If you want something fast for your brass-colored frame, you can check out the below video of how a Rust-Oleum spray paint helped painting the brass shower door frame.
+Just in case you want something fast for your brass-colored frame, you can check out the below video of how Rust-Oleum spray paint helped paint the brass shower door frame.